 We may not have adequate insurance coverage for security incidents or breaches, including fines, judgments, settlements, penalties, costs, attorney fees and other impacts that arise out of incidents or breaches.
 We cannot assure you that any insurance coverage will adequately cover liabilities actually incurred or that insurance will continue to be available to us on economically reasonable terms, or at all.
-The successful assertion of one or more large claims against us that exceeds our available insurance coverage, or results in changes to our insurance policies (including premium increases or the imposition of large deductible or co-insurance requirements), could have an adverse effect on our business.
+The successful assertion of one or more large claims against us that exceeds our available insurance coverage, or results in changes to our insurance policies (including premium increases or the imposition of large deductible or coinsurance requirements), could have an adverse effect on our business.
 Our risks are likely to increase as we continue to expand, grow our customer base, and process, store, and transmit increasingly large amounts of confidential, proprietary and sensitive data.

-We are subject to stringent and changing laws, regulations and standards, and contractual obligations related to privacy and data security.
-The actual or perceived failure to comply with applicable data protection, privacy, and security laws, regulations, standards, and other requirements could adversely affect our business, results of operations, and financial conditions.\
+We are subject to stringent and changing privacy laws, regulations and standards, as well as policies, contracts and other obligations related to data privacy and security.
+Our actual or perceived failure to comply with such obligations could lead to enforcement or litigation (that could result in fines or penalties), reputational harm, or other adverse business effects.

-We are subject to numerous foreign and domestic laws, regulations and standards regarding privacy and data security that govern the personal information and other data we may collect, store, use, or process.
-The regulatory framework for privacy issues is rapidly evolving and is likely to remain uncertain for the foreseeable future.
+We are or may become subject to numerous foreign and domestic laws, regulations and standards regarding privacy and data security that govern the personal information and other data we may collect, store, use, or process.
+The regulatory framework for privacy and data protection issues is rapidly evolving and is likely to remain uncertain for the foreseeable future.
 Many government bodies and agencies have adopted or are considering adopting laws and regulations regarding the collection, use, storage, destruction, and disclosure of personal information and breach notification procedures.
-We are also required to comply with laws, rules and regulations relating to data security.
-Interpretation of these laws, rules and regulations in applicable jurisdictions is subject to change and cannot be fully determined at this time.
+We are also or may become required to comply with laws, rules and regulations relating to data security.
+Interpretation of these laws, rules and regulations in applicable jurisdictions is subject to change and may result in potentially conflicting obligations.